 The easiest game results to understand are the preferences of the players as determined by their purchases.
 By looking at the bid patterns of players – who purchased what – we can determine key preferences.
 In the attached results file, you can see, on a per-game basis, the bids made by each of the players in the games.
 You’ll note that for certain items the bids are listed as uniform across the players in the game.
 This happens in two circumstances.
 The first is when the players agree to pool their money and purchase items as a team.
 The second is when the extremely fast-paced game produced bids and purchases faster than our team facilitators and observers could track.

 As you may recall from the detailed design of the games, the players were also given a list of projects that they could cut in order to fund items they wished to purchase.
 The results of these cuts are also contained in the spreadsheet.
 We didn’t track individual choices on these cuts because it was a rule of the game that these cuts must be made unanimously.

 Results, Part Two: Motivations and Negotiations, or Why These Purchases and Cuts?

 As the players negotiated with each other to purchase or cut various projects, they revealed the deep motivations that were driving their behaviors.
 By analyzing these negotiations, we are able to better understand exactly why certain choices were made.
 Our corporate clients find these negotiations essential in making sound business decisions against the preferences.
-So has the staff of the Mayor’s office (see Mayor Reed’s February e-newsletter for his take on the event).
+So has the staff of the Mayor’s office.

 To illustrate the power of these negotiations, you’ll note that when exploring the detailed results 6 out of 12 teams decided to delay the opening of the South San Jose Police Substation by several months, saving the City of San Jose several million dollars.
 The most common reasons for this were that since the city does not enjoy the benefits of having this substation open now, delaying it would not hinder serious impact the residents.